-This art environment in a flat in a suburb of Kiev, Ukraine, early november this year (2016) first gained publicity when it was seen by a medical doctor who payed a home visit and informed the press about what he had seen.
+This art environment in a flat in a suburb of Kiev, Ukraine, early November 2016 first gained publicity when it was seen by a medical doctor who payed a home visit and informed the press about what he had seen.

 Life and works

 Vladimir Chaika (born around 1951), who made this creation, worked as a foreman at Kiev's subway, eventually at the depot in the city's Obolons'kyi district, where he was involved in the maintenance of the buildings and other structures.

 Chaika was very interested in architecture and visual art and when he met a colleague who taught him how to work with molds in order to make plaster models, this inspired him to undertake such activities himself.

 Especially after in 1997 he had an accident and recovered from being clinically dead, he wanted to realise his lifelong dream: to do something that others don't do.